saurontech/Advantech-VCOM-Linux-Driver/readme.txt

     6.2.4 Configuration of the default certification file The default vcom.pem is created based on the "keys/vcom.conf" file.
 	One can edit the file to change the default info, which is used to generate the vcom.pem.
-	The langth and validation period of the CA file is defined in the Config.mk file;
+	The langth and validation period of the CA file is defined in the Config.mk file.
-	change the CERT_DSA_LEN and CERT_DAYS accoding to your needs.

   6.3 Building DH files and Private/Public Key pairs for a EKI device server.